jtaylor1029/darc/_posts/2016-01-17-competition-3.md

   - Robots compete to finish close to the center of the field
   - No outs are declared and no resets occur
   - When the round ends:
-    - 48 points subtracted by 1 point for each inch away from the center of the field
+    - 48 points; 1 point subtracted for each inch away from the center of the field
       - The closest point on the robot is used for this measurement
       - Robots will not lose points by being too far away
       - Judges have final say on the precise measured value

-## Modified Ranking Rules (Adapted from FTC Game Manual - Part 1)
+## Modified Ranking Rules

+(Adapted from FTC Game Manual - Part 1)

 At the conclusion of each Match, Qualifying Points (QP) and Ranking Points (RP) are awarded: